rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 7. After running the local-setup script, **reboot the control node**.
 This is a prerequisite for running the project automation scrips.

-After setting up the control node, you are ready to clone the project repository and run the automation scrips to set up the host server, build images and deploy the project.

 {{< more "secondary">}}

 The `local-setup.sh` script prepares the control node for managing project deployments.
 This script simply calls an [Ansible](https://www.ansible.com/) playbook that executes tasks on the control node itself.